13 Tips to Help You Become a Sought-After Keynote Speaker

 In my opinion, if a speakers’ bureau does find you speaking gigs then their fee is well deserved.
 Typically, fees are 15 to 20% for newer speakers, but sometimes it’s higher.
 Often the fee is less for sought-after, elite speakers who command high speaking fees.

-13. Start pitching yourself as they keynote
+13. Start pitching yourself as the keynote

 Now it’s time to start pitching yourself to find your spot on stage.